juliusbgr/kafka/README.md

 - Counting alerts in a sliding 5-second window
 - Calculating average temperature over a sliding 10-second window
 - Displaying live metrics and charts in a Streamlit dashboard

-This extends the base exercise described in `kafka_Roland.md` by adding advanced windowed aggregations and a responsive UI.

 ---

 ## Architecture